decentralized-identity/faq/docs/spec.md

   decentralized identity.

-## Architectural Considerations, Interoperability, and Integrations
+## Architectural Considerations, Interoperability, and Integrations ("**Layer 5**")

 ### Interoperability

+##### What does legacy support for existing IAM systems entail?

+Traditional IAM is governed by many robust, decades-old languages, vocabularies, registries, and other standards like [XACML](https://en.wikipedia.org/wiki/XACML).
+If you are new to these standards, take seriously the research effort it will take to familiarize yourself with them!
+Many of these considerations are discussed in the Wallet Security WG that works on compliance and legacy support issues.

 #####  Don't we already have a standard?
-What's so hard about interoperating? ❗❗️🌶
+What's so hard about interoperating? 🟡️🔥

 If it were easy, the [Interop WG](https://github.com/decentralized-identity/interoperability#interoperability-project)